guohanju/HCAGC/README.md

-When you need to run code on the [arxiv](http://snap.stanford.edu/ogb/data/nodeproppred/arxiv.zip) dataset, execute the HCAGC (big map) code.
+When you need to run code on the [arxiv](http://snap.stanford.edu/ogb/data/nodeproppred/arxiv.zip) or [pokec](https://zenodo.org/records/16895532/files/pokec-regions.zip) dataset, execute the HCAGC (big map) code.

+(Renamed the decompressed pokec-regions file to pokec)

 You can run the code using the following command: